Roof tiles: Concrete tiles

 In order to reduce the high shipping cost for his tile, Kroher adopted a 'do-it-yourself' method of tile manufacture for some time, where he sold a supply of cement and the necessary tools for a home-builder to create their own tiles.
 This had the disadvantage that cement was prepared by amateurs and did not always have consistent or correct mixing preparation.

 Concrete tiles became more widespread in Germany over the next few decades after manufacturers such as Jörgen Peter Jörgensen and Hartwig Hüser began producing interlocking and overlapping designs.

 The concrete tile industry grew and spread internationally through the early 20th century, driven by its cheapness to produce at scale.
-Researchers considered concrete tile inferior to clay tile, largely due to its fundamental weaknesses of porosity and color impermanence.
+Many considered concrete tile inferior to clay tile for long-term usage, largely due to its fundamental weaknesses of porosity and color impermanence.